 The newest addition to Incapsula is its extension to support the Joomla content management system with the Joomla plugin for Incapsula.
 This addition allows users to manage their security and performance features and functions through Joomla’s admin page.
 If you manage multiple pages with Joomla, the same great protections and performance enhancers extend over the entire reach of your network.
 Where this marriage really stands out is with corporate websites and intranets/extranets.
 Joomla and Incapsula seamlessly integrate with one another to enhance speeds, provide excellent protection and cut down on bandwidth.

 One study suggests that 9 out of 10 Joomla users still run the basic version of its software, which leaves it susceptible to modern viruses and hack attacks.
-Incapsula for Joomla not only works on the newest versions, but also provides protection for earlier versions and has caught millions of potential attacks on Joomla sites like Wordpress and extensions of Harvard’s website.
+Incapsula for Joomla not only works on the newest versions, but also provides protection for earlier versions and has caught millions of potential attacks on Joomla sites like WordPress and extensions of Harvard’s website.

 Joomla websites already have a team of security analysts working to detect and eliminate bugs in its software.
 If you add their already stellar support with Incapsula’s award-winning protection, you are safeguarding your website against all threats imaginable, all while reducing overhead.

+Hope this Incapsula review helped.
 All things considered, there really is no reason not to try Incapsula.
 The free version is fantastic to smaller sized websites, and larger sites will find a great deal of features that will improve performance and speeds while keeping your information safe and protected.
 Just about every aspect of Incapsula is customizable, and you can tailor your visitors’ needs to that of your website.
 Small websites and large corporate websites stand to gain plenty if they decide to invest in Incapsula.
 The paid versions have 2-week free trials, so there is never a financial investment to see what Incapsula can do for your website.